 While reviewing my results, the reference range was based on the time of month during my cycle at the time of the blood draw.
 My results were all over the board.
 My cortisol is through the roof, adrenals are barely functioning, estrogen is high, progesterone and testosterone are extremely low given my active lifestyle, amongst a few other things.

 Moving forward, I will be on a low dose of progesterone and testosterone and we will re-draw blood in a month to view changes and make any changes to my dosages.
-After that, blood draws will be every 12 weeks in which we will monitor blood and symptom improvements.
+After that, blood draws will be every 4 weeks in which we will monitor blood and symptom improvements.
 I would also like to note that I am not doing the pellets because you cannot alter dosages easily and they cannot be removed if I were to get pregnant.
 I take my progesterone orally in pill form and do my testosterone shots every four days (at home).

 I would like to note that this is not just for postpartum women.
 Hormone health is extremely important during all phases of life!